NexPlayer/iOS-SDK/advanced.md

 YES if the content includes audio.

-In some cases, where the content includes audio in a format that NexPlayer doesn’t recognize, this may beNO even for content with audio.
-If this isYES, the content includes audio, and NexPlayer is capable of playing back that audio.
+In some cases, where the content includes audio in a format that NexPlayer doesn’t recognize, this may be NO even for content with audio.
+If this is YES, the content includes audio, and NexPlayer is capable of playing back that audio.

 #### - (BOOL) hasVideo [read], [write], [nonatomic], [assign]

 YES if the content includes video.

-In some cases, where the content includes video in a format that NexPlayer doesn’t recognize, this may beNO even for content with video.
-If this isYES, the content includes video, and NexPlayer is capable of playing back that video.
+In some cases, where the content includes video in a format that NexPlayer doesn’t recognize, this may be NO even for content with video.
+If this is YES, the content includes video, and NexPlayer is capable of playing back that video.

 #### - (BOOL) junkContent [read], [write], [nonatomic], [assign]